-Website & Social Media Archiving for Minnesota State Agencies
+Website & Social Media Archiving for Alaska State Agencies

 In the State of Minnesota, the Open Records laws and provisions can be found in Chapter 13 of Minnesota Statutes, in what is know as Minnesota Government Data Practices Act (MGDPA) Minn.
 Statutes 13.01 et seq. and Open Meetings Law Minn.
 Statutes Chapter 13D.
 These chapters govern website and social media records.